 Not exactly.
 You’re not just giving your beloved pup a cup steeped with your go-to Earl Grey.
 In fact, please don’t.
 Regular, human tea (and coffee) is dangerous for animals with its high caffeine content and heat.
 But, certain plant-, herb-based and caffeine-free teas (think: chamomile, echinacea, ginger) can be beneficial if served in the right amount.
 Enter: dog tea companies.
 These businesses are producing pet-specific blends, nixing caffeine from the ingredient list.

-So, what are the benefits of these dog teas?
+What are the benefits of these dog teas?

 Just like with humans, certain teas can naturally help remedy issues like anxiety, stress, indigestion (hello, bloating), nausea or inflammation.
 They can also work as immunity boosters, bug repellents or even anti-bacterials.
 For example, a tea with peppermint leaves and sage can improve your pup’s bad breath since they both have antibiotic properties.
 And teas with nettles or dandelions are great for balancing electrolytes, ya know for those super long hikes.